Adjust text size

 Conduct of the students in the class as well as in the premises of the College shall be such, as will cause no disturbance to fellow students or to other classes.

 Students must not loiter about or congregate in the college premises while the classes are in progress.
-Students shall do nothing either inside or outside the college that will, in any way, interfere with its administration and decline.
+Students shall do nothing either inside or outside the college that will, in any way, interfere with its

 Students must take proper care of the college property and help in keeping the premises neat and clean.
 Any damage done to the property of the College will have to be compensated by the student.